 Most tutorials about using crackle medium refer to using it on wood, almost never for papercrafts.
 Since paper and cardboard are my material of choice, I experimented on using crackle medium for my craft projects, specifically for the little cardboard houses or Putz houses.

 Textured siding has always been an important feature of Putz houses.
-Even the original Japanese Putz houses had textured siding – such as gravel or sand mixed in with the paint or the famous “coconut” coating made from wheat straw.
-My favorite siding material is crackled siding made using crackle medium.
-I just love the way it looks on the little cardboard houses.
+Even the original Japanese Putz houses had textured siding - such as gravel or sand mixed in with the paint or the famous "coconut" coating made from wheat or rice straw.
+My favorite siding material is crackled siding made using crackle medium or even just plain glue.

 Use Crackle Medium to Make Crackled Siding on Halloween Houses